Do you think you could raise your children entirely on your own or is there a benefit to having mom friends?

 Finding a village as a grown woman can be tricky.
 As kids it’s easy enough to find someone on the playground, go up to them, and ask them if they wanted to be your friend.
 Adults don’t have the luxury of such carefreeness.
 Our insecurities and fear of judgment keep us reserved.
 Fortunately, there are many options around simply approaching someone and asking them to be your new best friend.
 Just as there are many community programs oriented towards the development of children, there are also many community programs oriented towards the development of parents.
 Checking in with local elementary schools or a downtown association for community living (or the alternative in each city) can give insight into where one may find these programs.
 Joining social media groups that are set up for each city can help provide not only information regarding where some of these programs are available but also a sense of community in an online forum.

 The relationships that come of either physical or digital interaction can become invaluable.
 For a woman who is trying to navigate her way through the day to day rollercoaster ride that is raising children, the relationships that she builds with other women experiencing the same struggles, joys, fears, excitement, and every other emotion imaginable, can be her saving grace.
-Having the support of other women who have advice to offer or can lend a helping hand or listening ear can be the driving force behind a very effective mother.
+Having the support of mom friends who have advice to offer or can lend a helping hand or listening ear can be the driving force behind a very effective mother.
 Having a village can help a mother in learning the skills necessary to take care of her children the way she wants to.
 A village can provide childcare when that mother needs a break; whether it’s for a personal doctor appointment or some much needed time at the spa.
-A village can help a woman when she’s dealing with a hardship and needs a helping hand to get through it.
+A village can help a woman when she’s dealing with hardship and needs a helping hand to get through it.
 A village can offer friendship, guidance, and, most importantly, long-lasting memories.

 A village can raise a mother.